 You may be able to claim other benefits in addition to carer’s allowance.
 The Carers Trust has produced some information about this.

 Claiming carer’s allowance may help you get extra money with your other benefit payments.
-If you get carer’s allowance you might be able to get a carer premium in jobseeker’s allowance, income support and employment and support allowance, a ‘carer addition’ in pension credit, or a ‘carer element’ in universal credit.
+If you get carer’s allowance you might be able to get a carer premium in jobseeker’s allowance, income support and employment and support allowance, or a ‘carer addition’ in pension credit.
 You may also be able to get more housing benefit.
 If you claim a means tested benefit you may also get help with your mortgage payments in the form of a loan which is repayable.

 At Carers Support Centre we have had contact with several carers who have missed out on claiming income support as they didn’t realise they could get this as well as carer’s allowance.
 If you only get carer’s allowance and have savings below £16,000 it is always worth checking entitlement to means tested benefits.

 Mustafa had to give up work to care for his wife.
 He claimed carer’s allowance when she was awarded personal independence payment but was really struggling to manage financially, particularly with mortgage payments.
 He later found out he could get income support which included an amount towards his mortgage.